DianaZagirova/RAG_question_answering_agent/README.md

 ## 🎯 Project Overview

-This project tackles the **"Agentic AI Against Aging"** hackathon challenge of **identifying all possible aging theories** from scientific literature.
+This project tackles the Stage 5 of the **"Agentic AI Against Aging"** hackathon challenge of **identifying all possible aging theories** from scientific literature (PART 2 of the hackthon task).
 Our system combines state-of-the-art RAG techniques with LLM-based voting to answer 9 critical questions about aging research across 15,813 validated papers.

 ### 🏆 Key Achievements